Andy-Shao/DHAuDS/README.md

 ```

 ### UrbanSound8K-C
-The corruption version of test set of UrbanSound8K.
+The corrupted version of the test set of UrbanSound8K.
 + Sample size: 2459
 + Sample rate: 44.1 kHz
 + One sample length: 4s